valhalla/valhalla/README.md

 ## Installation

-To run Valhalla locally or your own server, we recommend using our Docker image.
+To run Valhalla locally or on your own server, we recommend using our Docker image.
 Checkout our docker image here: https://github.com/orgs/valhalla/packages.
 Also, there's a [community Docker image](https://github.com/gis-ops/docker-valhalla) with more "magic" than the native one.

 If you want to build Valhalla from source, follow the [documentation](https://valhalla.github.io/valhalla/building/).